Rita Verreos: Personal life

 She currently lives in Miami, Florida.

 Rita married actor and producer Carl Mergenthaler on June 8, 2014.

 Pageants

-Verreos was a contestant in the Miss Venezuela 1988 pageant while representing Municipio Vargas, and competed in the 1988 "Reinado Mundial de Banano" pageant in Machala, Ecuador, placing second to Ximena Correa of Ecuador.
+Verreos was a contestant in the Miss Venezuela 1988 pageant while representing Municipio Vargas, and competed in the 1988 "Reinado Mundial de Banano" pageant in Machala, Ecuador, placing 1st Runner Up to Ximena Correa of Ecuador.
 Verreos has also judged many pageants, including Miss Oklahoma USA, Miss Kansas USA, Miss Hawaiian Tropic San Antonio, Miss, Teen & Mrs. International.
-She's currently one of the Top Beauty Pageant Coaches in the U.S., coaching young women for many pageants including Miss Texas, Miss California and Miss USA pageants.
+She has also coached many pageants including Miss Texas, Miss CaliforniaTamiko Nash and actress Meagan Tandy and Miss USA Winner & actress Crystle Stewart and Miss USA 1st Runner Up Nana Meriwether.

 Television appearances

 Verreos competed in San Antonio magazine Conexión's 2005 "Hottest Latina" contest, placing as second runner-up, and in the CMT reality television program The Ultimate Coyote Ugly Search.

 Rita was recruited by Survivor casting director Lynne Spillman at a beauty pageant, and became a contestant on Survivor: Fiji, the 14th season of the series.
 Her strategy was to draw on her sex appeal to win the show's million dollar prize.
 She lost 15 pounds during filming, and suffered broken cartilage in her nose.
 Verreos was the sixth castaway to leave the island.